 PORTION CONTROL MADE EASY

-So how do we measure our food?
-How much of each macronutrient should we consume?
+So how do you measure your food?
+How much of each macronutrient should you consume?

-When selecting your meals, it is ideal to choose something from all three categories at each meal.
+When selecting your meals, it is ideal to choose something from all three categories at each major sitting.

 The macronutrient that people eat too much of is carbohydrates.
 This is because carbs are easy to eat in large quantities and they are overly abundant.

-The most common carbohydrates are breads, cereals, rice, pastas, dairy, most desserts, and almost any drink that isn't water.
+The most common carbohydrates are bread, cereals, rice, pasta, dairy, most desserts, and almost any drink that isn't water.